Into the Mist: Hiking Cape Lookout Trail Along the Oregon Coast

 Moss clings to nearly every surface.
 The cool, cloudy, wet weather along the coast is ideal for the growth of these plants.

 After a short distance we entered a dense lush forest of Sitka spruce and hemlock trees.
-An amateur arborist I’m not!
-My ability to identify trees along the trail is nonexistent, but whether we were walking among hemlock or spruce trees, they were impressive.
+I can't distinguish between the trees along the trail, but regardless of whether they were hemlock or spruce, they were remarkable.

 Together, Sitka spruce and western hemlock dominate the coastal forest of the Pacific Northwest.
 These maritime conifers grow only in a narrow strip on the Pacific Coast from Alaska to southern Oregon in the cool, moist maritime climate and are rarely found more than 50 miles inland.